 Viewing Released Holds

 To view holds which have been removed, open the event's summary slider, and go to the Spaces tab.
-If any holds have been removed, you'll see an option to Show Removed spaces.
-Clicking that option will list the removed holds.
+If any holds have been removed, you'll see a button to Show Removed spaces.
+Click the button to view the removed holds.

 Holds by Promoter

 If you have the Edit Private Saved Views or the Edit Shared Saved Views permission, you are able to see a list of all of your holds for each promoter by creating a custom event list filtered by the account.
-For more information on creating event list views, see this article.
+For more information on creating event list views, see Create a Custom Event List/Report.

 Beyond Booking: Additional Live Entertainment Features

 By designating certain event types as Live Entertainment, additional features will become available:

-- Publicity Dates: Add announce, on sale, and pre-sale dates to events via the summary slider on the calendar or on the event details page.
+- Publicity Dates: Add announce, on sale, and pre-sale dates to events and series via the summary slider on the calendar or on the details page.
 These dates can be displayed on your calendar.

 - Show Schedules: Build out a show schedule using functions, designate certain functions as performances, and display relevant schedule information on the calendar.
 You can also track ticket sales and other information per performance.

-- Tracking Artists: You are able to add an artist to your events.
+- Track Artists: You are able to add an artist to your events.
 This allows you to track how an artist performs in your venue, regardless of what the event is named.
 More info can be found in Add an Artist to an Event.